99% Amphotericin B Powder With Best Prices

 It changes the fungal plasma membrane permeability so the fungi will not grow there.

-Caution: it is not allowed to be used in patients who have no obvious clinical signs of fungal infection but only showing positive skin or serum tests.
+Caution: it is not allowed to be used in patients who have no obvious clinical signs of fungal infection but only show positive skin or serum tests.

 What Are Amphotericin B Side Effects?